-When you’re unable to work due to a disabling condition, the financial strain can be overwhelming.
+When you're unable to work due to a disabling condition, the financial strain can be overwhelming.
 Navigating the complexities of the Social Security Disability Insurance (SSDI) system on your own can add even more stress to an already difficult situation.
-That’s why having a dedicated Fort Worth SSDI lawyer on your side is crucial.
+That's why having a dedicated Fort Worth SSDI lawyer on your side is crucial.
+With the right legal guidance, you can increase your chances of securing the benefits you need to support yourself and your family.
+At Bailey & Galyen, we have the experience and knowledge to help you through every step of the SSDI process.

 Fort Worth SSDI Guide